 Still, the great majority of complications arise with little or no warning among women who have no risk factors.
 While antenatal visits may not prevent most complications, some can be identified and addressed in a timely manner, and women who receive antenatal care are more likely to deliver with the help of a skilled birth attendant, who can recognize and address these issues.

 Skilled birth attendance

 Skilled attendance at birth, with emergency backup, is considered the most critical intervention for ensuring safe motherhood.
 Skilled birth attendants are health workers, such as doctors, nurses or midwives, who have the skills to manage normal deliveries and recognize the onset of complications.
-They perform essential interventions, start treatment, and supervise the referral of complications to emergency care.
+They perform essential interventions, start treatment, manage some basic complications and supervise the referral of other complications to comprehensive emergency care.
 Skilled attendance is also vital for protecting the health of newborns, as the majority of perinatal deaths occur during delivery or in the 48 hours afterward.

 Skilled attendance requires an enabling environment, such as a clean delivery area with the necessary supplies and equipment.
 And skilled birth attendants must provide respectful care that takes into account the dignity of the pregnant woman.
 Unfortunately, many countries have severe shortages of trained health providers with midwifery skills.

 Emergency obstetric care

 Emergency obstetric care is critical to reducing maternal mortality.
 All five of the major direct causes of maternal death – haemorrhage, sepsis, unsafe abortion, hypertensive disorders and obstructed labour – can be treated at a well-staffed, well-equipped health facility.
 In such settings, many newborns with asphyxia or infection can also be saved.

 In case of complications, all women and newborns should have rapid access to well-functioning emergency obstetric facilities meeting good quality-of-care standards.
 And in the long term, all births should take place in appropriate facilities, as is the case in all countries that have managed to significantly reduce their maternal mortality.